Predictia/AQUA/docs/sphinx/source/core_components.rst

 - Using the ``fixer_name`` definitions, to be then provided as a metadata in the catalog.
   This represents fixes that have a common nickname which can be used in multiple sources when defining the catalog.
-  There is the possibility of specifing a `parent` fix so that a fix can be re-used with minor correction, merging small change to a larger family.
+  There is the possibility of specifing a `parent` fix so that a fix can be re-used with minor correction, merging small change to a larger ``fixer_name``.
 - Using the source-based definition.
   Each source can have its own specific fix, or alternatively a ``default.yaml`` that can be used in the case of necessity.
-  Please note that this is the older AQUA implementation and will be deprecated in favour of the new `family` approach.
+  Please note that this is the older AQUA implementation and will be deprecated in favour of the new approach described above.

 .. note::
     A ``default.yaml`` is used for common unit corrections if no specific fix is provided.